 - (a) The task specialist shall be responsible for the proper execution of his/her duties.
-Task specialists' duties shall be specified in the checklist. - (b) Except for balloons, during critical phases of flight or whenever deemed necessary by the pilot-in-command in the interest of safety, the task specialist shall be restrained at his/her assigned station unless otherwise specified in the checklist. - (c) The task specialist shall ensure that he/she is restrained when carrying out specialised tasks with external doors opened or removed. - (d) The task specialist shall report to the pilot-in-command: - (1) any fault, failure, malfunction or defect, which he/she believes may affect the airworthiness or safe operation of the aircraft, including emergency systems; and - (2) any incident that was endangering, or could endanger, the safety of the operation.
+Task specialists' duties shall be specified in the checklist. - (b) During critical phases of the flight or whenever deemed necessary by the pilot-incommand in the interest of safety, the task specialist shall be restrained at his/her assigned station, unless otherwise specified in the checklist. - (c) The task specialist shall ensure that he/she is restrained when carrying out specialised tasks with external doors opened or removed. - (d) The task specialist shall report to the pilot-in-command: - (1) any fault, failure, malfunction or defect, which he/she believes may affect the airworthiness or safe operation of the aircraft, including emergency systems; and - (2) any incident that was endangering, or could endanger, the safety of the operation.